markd/markd/README.md

  - dexie (for indexDB)

 ## About
-markit by the people of devcord
+markit is made by the people of devcord